Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Conditionally Linear Dynamics with State-Independent Feedbacks as Representatives of Complex Systems

 \section{Conditionally Linear Dynamics with State-Independent Feedbacks as Representatives of Complex Systems}

-While the system \eqref{eq:reduced_model} in Section \ref{sec:Linear_Dynamics_y} might appear overly simplistic, many complex stochastic nonlinear dynamical systems with multivariate components $\vx$ and $\vy$ can be put in such a reduced-order canonical form.
-In this section, we provide a brief overview of how this is possible through some practical generalizations: \begin{itemize} \item In \eqref{eq:reduced_model}, the noise feedbacks are purely additive or state-independent.
+While the system \eqref{eq:reduced_model} in Section~\ref{sec:Backward_CIR_Linear} might appear overly simplistic so as to obtain the result in Theorem~\ref{thm:obj_backward_CIR_linear}, many complex stochastic nonlinear dynamical systems with multivariate components $\vx$ and $\vy$ can be put in such a reduced-order canonical form.
+In this section, we provide a brief overview of how this is possible through some practical generalizations: \begin{itemize} \item In \eqref{eq:reduced_model}, the noise feedbacks are purely additive or state independent.
 This is without loss of generality, as transitioning from state-dependent noise feedbacks to fully additive ones is possible via the use of a suitable Lamperti transform (which adjusts the system's potential to account for the transition from multiplicative to additive noise) \cite{moller2010state}.

-\item In \eqref{eq:reduced_model}, nonexistent noise cross-interactions are assumed, i.e., $W_1$ does not appear in $y$'s evolution nor does $W_2$ in $x$'s equation.
-The case of correlated noise forcings can be easily reduced to the uncorrelated one via a whitening transformation due to the linear mean dynamics and state-independent noise forcings \cite{rozovsky2012stochastic, liptser2001statistics}. \begin{itemize}[label=$\blacktriangleright$] \item We note here that the proof of Theorem~\ref{thm:obj_backward_CIR_linear} (see Section \ref{sec:Back_CIR_Linear_Thm_Proof}) can be adapted to provide an analogous result even in the case where there are cross-interacting or colored noise feedbacks, by accounting for their correlations in the auxiliary components of the online smoother formulae (see Theorem \ref{thm:onlinesmoother}) \cite{andreou2024adaptive}. \end{itemize}
+\item In \eqref{eq:reduced_model}, noise cross-interactions are assumed to be nonexistent, i.e., $W_1$ does not appear in $y$'s evolution nor does $W_2$ in $x$'s equation.
+The case of correlated noise forcings can be easily reduced to the uncorrelated one via a whitening transformation due to the linear mean dynamics and state-independent noise forcings \cite{rozovsky2012stochastic, liptser2001statistics}. \begin{itemize}[label=$\blacktriangleright$] \item We note here that the proof of Theorem~\ref{thm:obj_backward_CIR_linear} (see Appendix~\ref{sec:Back_CIR_Linear_Thm_Proof}) can be adapted to provide an analogous result in the case where there are cross-interacting or colored noise feedbacks, without the need for whitening, by accounting for their correlations in the auxiliary components of the online smoother formulae (see Theorem~\ref{thm:onlinesmoother}) \cite{andreou2026adaptive}. \end{itemize}

 \item In \eqref{eq:reduced_model}, we assume $x$ and $y$ are one-dimensional.
-This is without loss of generality, as it is known that a diagonal approximation of the filter and smoother posterior covariance matrices is possible for multidimensional variants \cite{chen2014information}.
+This is without loss of generality, as it is known that a diagonal approximation of the filter and smoother posterior covariance matrices is possible for suitable multidimensional variants \cite{chen2014information}.